applitools/eyes-storybook/README.md

 1) Environment variables
 2) The `eyes.json` file

-The list above is also the order of precedence, which means that if you pass a property to `cy.eyesOpen` it will override the environment variable, and the environment variable will override the value defined in the `eyes.json` file.
+The list above is also the order of precedence, which means that if you specify a property as an environment variable, it will override the value defined for the same property in the `eyes.json` file.

 ### Method 1: Environment variables